Jonathan2251/lbt/_sources/lib.rst.txt

   cschen@cschendeiMac exlbt % bash newlib-cpu0.sh

-The libm.a depends on variable errno of libc only defined in sys/errno.h.
+The libm.a depends on variable errno of libc defined in sys/errno.h.

 - libgloss is BSP [#libgloss-bsp]_